tweedegolf/storage-abstraction/README.md

 addFileFromReadable(stream: Readable, targetPath: string): Promise<void>;
 ```

 Allows you to stream a file directly to the storage.
-The value for `targetPath` needs to include at least a file name; the value will be slugified automatically.
+The value for `targetPath` needs to include at least a file name; the value will be slugified automatically if `slug` is to true, see [default options](#default-options).
 This method is particularly handy when you want to store files while they are being processed; for instance if a user has uploaded a full-size image and you want to store resized versions of this image in the storage; you can pipe the output stream of the resizing process directly to the storage.

 ### getFileAsReadable